-Payment chip cards contain an embedded microprocessor, a type of small computer that provides strong security features and other capabilities not possible with traditional magnetic stripe cards.
+Within the payments industry, “EMV” has often been used to refer to the original EMV Contact & EMV Contactless Specifications.
+When used in this manner EMV refers to payment chip cards that contain an embedded microprocessor, a type of small computer that provides strong security features and other capabilities not possible with traditional magnetic stripe cards.

-The gold square on the front of the card is known as the card’s contact.
-A microprocessor chip is embedded in a small cavity directly behind the gold contact plate, protected by a thin resin capsule.
-When inserted into a card acceptance device, the contact allows the chip to connect to a reader.
+The metallic square on the front of an EMV contact card is known as the card’s contact plate.
+A microprocessor chip is embedded in a small cavity directly behind the contact plate, protected by a thin resin capsule.
+When inserted into a card acceptance device, such as a terminal, the contact plate allows the chip to connect to a reader.
 This connection enables the chip to get power from and exchange data with the terminal.
-This is called contact chip card technology.

-Another type of chip card technology used for payment is called contactless.
-It works by holding the contactless chip card within a couple of inches of a contactless-capable reader.
-The reader energizes the chip embedded in the card and allows exchange of data via radio frequency without the card ever leaving the cardholder’s possession.
-Research has shown that a contactless transaction is approximately 53 percent faster than a traditional magnetic stripe credit card transaction and 63 percent faster than using cash.
-EMVCo has created specifications that define the communications protocol between contactless cards and merchant payment terminals, and the method for selecting the contactless application to use.
+Contactless EMV works by holding a contactless chip-enabled payment device (typically a card or smartphone) within proximity of a contactless-capable reader.
+The reader energises the chip embedded in the card and allows exchange of data via radio frequency without the payment device ever leaving the customer’s possession.
+Research has shown that a contactless transaction can be approximately 53 percent faster than a traditional magnetic stripe credit card transaction and 63 percent faster than using cash.

-Advantages of EMV Contact and Contactless Payment Cards
+Advantages of EMV Contact and EMV Contactless Payment Product

 A transaction-unique digital seal or signature in the chip proves its authenticity in an offline environment and prevents criminals from using fraudulent payment cards

 Can be used to secure online payment transactions and protect cardholders, merchants and issuers against fraud through a transaction-unique online cryptogram

 Stores considerably more information than magnetic stripe cards